enough1987/angular-play/README.md

 ## Development server

+Run `cd _server` to navigate server folder.
+Run `npm i` and `npm run start` for starting a dev server.

-Run `ng serve` for a dev server.
+Run `ng serve` for a ui dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding